TheWalruss/HyperMind/README.md

 # Requirements
 Löve2D 0.10.2 or compatible

+# How to Build

+1. Update whatever .lua files.

+2. Run package.sh

+3. Optionally, rename the new .backup file to save it.

+# Pro-tips

+* Configure your controls in Properties.lua

+* If you change the level generating bits, you should probably delete the existing level cache.
+On Linux, this is ~/.local/share/love/HyperMind/levels/*.png

+# Information

 Roguelike elements:

-    Permadeath
+* Permadeath

-    Procedural world generation
+* Procedural world generation

-    Complex interaction of tools and environment
+* Complex interaction of objects and environment

 Departures from roguelikes:

-    No tiles
+* No tiles

-    Real-time gameplay
+* Real-time gameplay

-    No high fantasy
+* No high fantasy

 Minimal feature set:

-    Main menu: Continue | Restart
+* Main menu: Continue | Restart

-    Infinite world spanning the full range of emotive-cognitive space
+* Infinite world spanning the full range of emotive-cognitive space

-    Random generating seed | Specify a seed
+* Random generating seed | Specify a seed

-    Flat graphics
+* Flat graphics

-    Discover and retrieve tool parts
+* Discover and retrieve tool parts

-    Construct unique tools of escalating power from the tool parts
+* Construct unique tools of escalating power from the tool parts

-    Use the tools to traverse the world
+* Use the tools to traverse the world

-    Use the tools to erase, modify, or create thoughts and feelings
+* Use the tools to erase, modify, or create thoughts and feelings

-    Save/Load world
+* Save/Load world

-    Save/Load inventory
+* Save/Load inventory

-    New procedural sound for each unique tool
+* New procedural sound for each unique tool

-    Support for playing MP3's from the game directory
+* Support for playing MP3's from the game directory

 Extended feature set:

-    Procedural soundscape mirroring the current emotive-cognitive context
+* Procedural soundscape mirroring the current emotive-cognitive context

-    Immersive graphical experience
+* Immersive graphical experience

-    Cooperative and antagonist agents
+* Cooperative and antagonist agents

-    Much greater variety in world generation
+* Much greater variety in world generation

-    More abilities
+* More abilities

-    More powerful
+* More powerful

-    Hot-seat mode
+* Hot-seat mode